Reviews You Can Rely On

 Measured Eye Relief 18.0 mm

-During testing, we were amazed by the performance in both our practical and objective brightness testing.
-The Viper HD does have a favorable magnification and large objective lens to help with capturing light, but we found our results went beyond the useful specifications with a high-quality lens to give this set an added boost when it comes to brightness.
-As a result, we were able to see more patterns, shapes, and color variations, helping us better identify animals.
+We were amazed by the performance in both our real-world and lab brightness testing.
+The Viper HD has a favorable magnification and a large objective lens to help capture light.
+Still, we found our results went beyond the useful specifications with a high-quality lens to give this set an added boost when it comes to brightness.
+As a result, we could see more patterns, shapes, and color variations, helping us better identify animals.

 Experience clear and bright viewing without spending thousands with the Vortex Viper HD 8x42.